 Similar Chilling Classics: American Psycho, In Cold Blood, and What Ever Happened to Baby Jane?

 Though she looks like a 10-year-old girl, the protagonist is actually a genetically modified 53-year-old vampire with an insatiable, murderous appetite.
-It may sound far-fetched, but that's what makes this spooky sci-fi-meets-fantasy novel so hard to put down.
-Beyond the genre-bending experiments, Octavia Butler also crafts a narrative that's packed with lessons about how we define and control or inhibit the "other" in our own communities and lives.
+It may sound far-fetched, but that's what makes this spooky sci-fi-meets-fantasy novel so difficult to put down.
+Beyond the genre-bending experiments, author Octavia Butler also crafts a narrative that's packed with lessons about how we define and control or inhibit the "other" in our own communities and lives.